aMilles/proj_POLS/README.md

 In order to run the the model and the subsequent analyses the following folder structure is neccessary:

 "/code": rscripts and model code stored<br/>
-"/simulations" output of the NetLogo model and output processed using R programming language (folder will be generated) stored<br/>
+"/simulations" output of the NetLogo model and output processed using R programming language (folder will be generated) d<br/>
-"/figs", figures generated using R programming language and processed simulation data (folder will be generated) stored<br/>
+"/figs", figures generated using R programming language and processed simulation data (folder will be generated) <br/>
 "/tables" tables that contain information about the parameterization are generated (folder will be generated) <br/>

 ## How to generate results
-To replicate all results (including the supplement) published in JOURNAL XY follow these steps:
+**To replicate all results (including the supplement) published in JOURNAL XY follow these steps:**

 1. check for missing packages and install them by using "1_install_missing_packages.R"